SuperVK/sparse-image-repr-bep/bep.typ

 //  1.1 Transformers to train images
 //  1.2 Guassian splatting in 3D
 // 2.
 Methods
-//  2.1 Primitive gaussian & derivatives
+//  2.1 Primitive Gaussian & derivatives
 //  2.2 Lie group, lie algebras
 //  2.3 Parametrization of Aff+
 //  2.4 Close dive into the rendering function